safajabbar5/AlarmClock/README.md

 As a user, when I start the application, I want to be given the option to load my saved alarms from file.

+As a user, I want to see a visual representation (like an image or graph) related to my alarms or riddles, enhancing my interaction with the application.

+As a user, I want to be able to filter or search through my list of set alarms, so I can easily find and manage them.